tikel1/HA-isometric-animated-picture-card/docs/tutorial.md

 ## 3. Export PNG sequences

+We take the one-piece Kling video and break it into separate, transparent PNG sequences—one for every moving layer—inside After Effects.
+Then we encode those sequences with FFmpeg into lightweight WebM files where every frame is a key-frame, making them seek-perfect and hardware-accelerated for the custom cards.

 | Layer | Frames | Export |
 |-------|--------|--------|
 | **Blinds** | 100 frames (0 % → 100 %) | PNG sequence **RGB + Alpha**<br> `blinds_000.png … blinds_099.png` |